ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/patching & setup info.md

 You can export and import the RVX settings configurations from/to a YouTube RVX or YT Music RVX.

-To export the settings, open the YouTube / YT Music RVX app you want to export the settings from.
+To export the settings, open the YouTube RVX / YT Music RVX app you want to export the settings from.
 Navigate to Settings > ReVanced Extended > Miscellaneous > Import / Export settings.
 Either export as a `.txt` file or copy the text directly and save it to your clipboard until you are ready to import it.

-To import the settings, open the YouTube / YT Music RVX app you want to import the settings into.
+To import the settings, open the YouTube RVX / YT Music RVX app you want to import the settings into.
 Navigate to the "Import / Export settings" option using the path above, and import the `.txt` file or replace the text with the text you copied.

 The non-RVX settings will still need to be configured, as well as any new ReVanced Extended settings.

-# **2. General App and Feature Setup**
+# **2. General Info for Patching and Feature Setup**

 ### **2a.
+Which APK should I use for patching?**

+Open the [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest) and navigate to Patcher > Select an application.
+The suggested version will be displayed for each app, as shown [here](https://imgur.com/a/TLcC2ZG).

+> **Advanced tip**: To see all of the supported versions, you can read the JSON format [here](https://github.com/inotia00/revanced-patches?tab=readme-ov-file#-json-format).

+Tap on the suggested version in the RVX Manager to open a search in your browser for the suggested APK.
+Find and open the result from apkmirror.com with the suggested version.

+YouTube / Reddit:
+> On apkmirror.com there will likely be 2 variants of the APK.
+Make sure to download the `nodpi` variant, as shown [here](https://imgur.com/a/XE6yF80).

+YT Music:
+> On apkmirror.com there will likely be 2-4 variants of the APK.
+If you plan to only install the patched YT Music APK on the device that the RVX Manager is on, download the arm64-v8a architecture variant, as shown [here](https://imgur.com/a/NYoAUGS).
+If you plan to install the patched APK on another device, download the variant that matches the architecture of that device.
+You can search online to see which architecture(s) the device supports, but 99% of the time it will be arm64-v8a or armeabi-v7a.

+### **2b.
 Open Links By Default**

 Follow these steps so that when you open a YouTube / YT Music link it will open in the ReVanced Extended app instead of the official app.